WATCH NOW

 Preparing + Empowering Your ACH Originators for Nacha's 2026 Fraud Monitoring Requirements

-Nacha's Fraud Monitoring Rules are expanding what financial institutions are expected to do when it comes to non-consumer Originator oversight — and with Phase 1 already in effect and Phase 2 enforcement beginning June 22, 2026, the question is no longer whether to act, but how.
+Nacha's Fraud Monitoring Rules expand expectations for what financial institutions when it comes to non-consumer Originator oversight / With Phase 1 already in effect and Phase 2 enforcement beginning June 22, 2026, the question is no longer whether to act, but how.

 Trevor Lain, JD